elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 layout: post
 title: Course Review
 date:   2021-01-26 00:00:00
-description: Reviews of the courses.
+description: My journey at CMU.
 ---
 **My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences for the first three years.
 In the fourth year, I might consider a theory concentration, a graphics concentration, an additional major in mathematics, or none of them and take some PhD ML theory courses.
 I haven't decided yet, but my plan for the first three years is probably fixed.